janlelis/idiosyncratic-ruby.com/source/posts/4-what-the-pack.html.md

 ## String Directives

 String directives are more confusing in the regard that input and output of a `pack` or `unpack` operation are both strings, one of them being wrapped as a single argument in an array.
-The rule to remember here is that the string representation is something encoded (which might be saved or sent over the way), while the string-in-an-array format represents the data in a readable format.
+The rule to remember here is that the string representation is something encoded (which might be saved or sent over the wire), while the string-in-an-array format represents the data in a readable format.

 ### a | Arbitrary String